Vegas trades Fleury to Chicago as goalie carousel spins - WHIZ News

-Reigning Vezina Trophy-winning goaltender Marc Andre Fleury has been traded from Vegas to Chicago and is contemplating his future, according to his agent.
+Marc-Andre Fleury was traded from Vegas to Chicago on Tuesday, a stunning turn of events that has the NHL’s reigning Vezina Trophy-winning goaltender contemplating his future.

+The Golden Knights traded Fleury to the Blackhawks for minor league forward Mikael Hakkarainen in a salary dump.
+Fleury is set to count $7 million against the cap next season, the final year of his contract.

+And that’s if he reports at all.
+Agent Allan Walsh tweeted, “Marc-Andre will be taking time to discuss his situation with his family and seriously evaluate his hockey future at this time.”

-Allan Walsh tweeted Tuesday that Fleury had still not heard from the Golden Knights about the deal.
-The 36-year-old goalie did not have Chicago on his 10-team no-trade list but did not want to play for any team other than Vegas.
+Fleury, 36, did not have Chicago on his 10-team no-trade list but did not want to play for any team other than Vegas.
+Chicago is certainly hoping to add him as the organization shifts from a rebuild into win-now mode.

-“Marc-Andre will be taking time to discuss his situation with his family and seriously evaluate his hockey future at this time,” Walsh posted on Twitter.
+“The opportunity to acquire a Vezina-winning goaltender is rare and one you cannot pass up,” Blackhawks president of hockey operations and general manager Stan Bowman said.
+“Marc-Andre improves our goaltending, strengthens our team defense and will have a huge impact on the overall development of the Blackhawks.
+Having a goaltender like this on our team will put the talent we currently have on our roster in a better position to achieve sustained success.”

 It’s the first time in 20 years the reigning Vezina winner was traded before the next season.
 Buffalo traded Dominik Hasek to Detroit on the first day of free agency in 2001.